 - Support the St. Paul & District Arts Foundation mandate, mission, and vision

-- create a Master Show Plan
+- Assist with creating a Master Show Plan

 - provide choreographers and instructors with guidelines for their contributions’ length, music type, performance medium, recommended group sizes, performance roles/characters